 Teens, come join us for the last teen night of the year on Tuesday, Dec.
 20, from 4 to 6 p.m.
 We'll have pizza and special holiday goodies as well.
 Bring your friends to play DJ Hero, chess or just hang out.

-A librarian will be available to assist you from 10 a.m. to noon.
+If you're like many other people who use the library's computers to search for jobs or update your résumé, and you need some extra assistance, stop by the Southeast Library on Wednesday mornings.A librarian will be available to assist you from 10 a.m. to noon.
 We can help you set up a professional e-mail address, take a look at your résumé and help with job searches.

 The Southeast Library will now have two baby/toddler story times on Wednesdays!
 Starting November 30, we will offer a story time to babies and toddlers up to age 2 at 11 a.m. and again at 12:15 p.m.
 Both of these story times will last about 30 minutes each.
 Once the first story time is over, we will empty the room completely, and then open it up again at 12 noon to let in the next crowd.